Kelsey Heinrichs: London-based UK Travel Blogger

 I didn’t think you could beat a bowl of pasta until I ate a freshly made carbonara out of a takeaway box for the measly price of €8.
 Whoever said Venice was too expensive, send them to Dal Moro’s.
 The take-out spot specialises in made-to-order fresh pasta with artisan sauces, which makes it the perfect spot to swing by and get your carb fix.

 Is paying for a Gondola ride in Venice worth it?
 Absofuckinglutely!
 If you are planning a trip to Venice you simply have to take a ride on a Gondola and I’m not taking no as an answer.
 I don’t care if you have to eat baked beans in the weeks leading up to your visit, trust me when I say it’ll be worth the cost.
 I mean, can you ~really~ put a price tag on what will be one of the most treasured memories of your life?
 Of course not.
 Also, you can totes do it for a reasonable cost too.
-If you’re on a budget or travelling solo, you can book a spot on a group gondola ride on Viator.com with prices starting from £25 per person.
+If you’re on a budget or travelling solo, you can book a spot on a group gondola ride with prices starting from £25 per person.
 If you’re looking for a private ride, prices are between £80-£120 depending on the length of your journey.
 We paid £100 for a private ride that lasted 45 minutes and it was worth every cent.
 It was glam, it was romantic and it was the definition of boujee.

 You can catch a gondola practically anywhere along the canals of Venice and unless you’re travelling in summer, I wouldn’t bother booking ahead of time.
 It’s better to go about your day and as soon as the sun comes out, find a man wearing a striped shirt (not Where’s Wally) and you’ll be mere moments away from the ride of your lifetime.
-We boarded a Gondola at Ponte San Moisè which was the perfect spot as we didn’t have to wait our turn to depart (gondola queues are a real thing people) which often happens from the more busy areas such as St Mark’s Square.
+We boarded a Gondola at Ponte San Moisè which was the perfect spot as we didn’t have to wait our turn to depart (gondola queues are a real thing people) which often happens in the more busy areas such as St Mark’s Square.
 Our Gondolieri guided us around the sunkissed canals of San Marco before leading us out onto the Grand Canal where we were treated to a specular view of the Rialto Bridge.
 We then drifted peacefully down the Grand Canal to catch some up-close shots of the Basilica di Santa Maria della Salute.

-This tiny island is an Instagrammer’s wet dream, however, the brightly coloured fishermen houses of Burano were painted shades of pink, green and yellow long before any social media apps even existed.
+This tiny island is an Instagrammer’s wet dream, however, the brightly coloured fishermen’s houses of Burano were painted shades of pink, green and yellow long before any social media apps even existed.
 The Venetian island is also famous for its lace-making and biscuit baking in case the rainbow streets weren’t enough of a reason for you to visit.
 To get there you need to catch a ferry from Venice.
 There are a few spots you can catch one, the most accessible one being Zaccaria Pieta near St Mark’s Square.
-Catch the ferry number 14 from here, for the short 40-minute journey – it’s $15 for a return ticket, or if you have a water bus pass then your ride will be included.
+Catch ferry number 14 from here, for the short 40-minute journey – it’s $15 for a return ticket, or if you have a water bus pass then your ride will be included.

 It’s worth noting that in summer, you may have to wait for several ferries before getting a chance to board one, so make sure to allow extra time for your visit to Burano.
 What is there to do on the island?
 Honestly, just have fun wandering, every corner there is a beautiful new sight.
 Just remember people do live in these houses (duh) so please be quiet and respectful.
 A half-day visit is all you’ll need to take in the sights of Burano which means you can be back in Venice in time for Happy Hour.